SM-1997/SalesTaxes/README.md

 # SalesTaxes
 My personal solution of SalesTaxes Problem : https://github.com/luigiberrettini/sales-taxes-kata#readme
-I wrote it in Java using JDK15 in a week in april 2021.
+I wrote it in Java using JDK15 in april 2021.

 CONFIGURATION FILES
 The application needs two files: